jzhu0717/brainrotCamera/README.md

-﻿# brainrotCamera
+﻿# Glizzy Vision

-Camera that detects objects
+Camera that detects glizzys and other awesome stuff!

 WIP